 - Credit risk.
-The Bank has estimated that to cover credit risk during the 2019th the Bank shall maintain capital of at least in line with the basic scenario stress test results. - Operational risk.
-Determining the amount of capital required the Bank takes into account the calculation done in line the basic indicator approach referred to in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the results of the internal operational risk assessment, as well as stress test results and information that is gathered from data basis of operational risk events. - ➢ Market risks. - In order to determine the amount of capital requirement to cover foreign currency risk in 2019, the capital requirement calculated in accordance with the standardized approach was compared with the results of basic stress tests scenario, when the exchange rate of the single currency position against the euro changes by 12 percent and the capital requirement calculated as a result of the application the currency fluctuation; - The Bank regularly, once a month examines, how market risk is affected by the financial instruments market liquidity.
-All instruments of FVTOCI financial instruments portfolio were traded in liquid markets without significant discounts.
-Bank takes into account the fact that in the next three years, the Bank intends to increase the volume of FVTOCI financial instruments portfolio, portfolio maturity and quality; it is assumed that the new investments will be carried in financial instruments with similar maturity and quality; - The capital needed to cover the settlement risk assessed according to the approach described by the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, as of 31.12.2018 was 0 euro, and the Bank assesses that there is no need to maintain capital to cover the settlement risk. - Interest rate risk in the banking book.
-The Bank states that it will maintain capital to cover interest rate risk in the banking book at least in line with the results of pessimistic scenario of the stress test (1.37% of Bank' own funds). - Concentration risk.
-The Bank applies the simplified approach according to Regulations No. 199 on the Internal Capital and Liquidity Adequacy Assessment Process issued by the Financial and Capital Market Commission on 29 November 2016 to determine the relevant adequate capital.
-Loan portfolio concentration risk analysis is carried out for: - individual concentrations, - sector concentration, - collateral concentration, - o currency mismatch.
+The Bank has estimated that to cover credit risk during the 2016th the Bank shall maintain capital of at least in line with the basic scenario stress test results. - Operational risk.
+Determining the amount of capital required the Bank takes into account the calculation done in line the basic indicator approach referred to in Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the results of the internal operational risk assessment, as well as stress test results. - ➢ Market risks. - The Bank accepts that to cover the currency risk the Bank will need to maintain capital in line with the results of basic scenario of stress test (with assumption of one changing exchange rate).
+The foreign exchange position was multiplied by the average annual volatility over the past five years of appropriate foreign exchange rate against the euro, namely 9.22%; - The Bank regularly, once a month examines, how market risk is affected by the financial instruments market liquidity.
+All instruments of Available for sale financial instruments portfolio were traded in liquid markets without significant discounts.
+Bank takes into account the fact that in the next three years, the Bank intends to significantly increase the volume of Available for sale financial instruments portfolio, portfolio maturity and quality; it is assumed that the new investments will be carried in financial instruments with similar maturity and quality; - The capital needed to cover the settlement risk assessed according to the approach described by the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, as of 31.12.2015 was 0 euro, and the Bank assesses that there is no need to maintain capital to cover the settlement risk.

+- Interest rate risk in the banking book.
+The Bank states that it will maintain capital to cover interest rate risk in the banking book at least in line with the results of basic scenario of the stress test (0.78% of Bank' own funds).

+- Concentration risk.
+The Bank applies the simplified approach according to Regulations No. 38 on the Internal Capital Adequacy Assessment Process issued by the Financial and Capital Market Commission on 20 March 2009 to determine the relevant adequate capital.
+Loan portfolio concentration risk analysis is carried out for:

+- o individual concentrations,

+- sector concentration,

+- o collateral concentration,

+- o currency mismatch.

 The total amount of capital needed to cover concentration risk is determined by summing all the individual results of the calculations.
-During the individual analysis, the Bank evaluates the entire loan portfolio exposure concentration financial instruments portfolio and exposures of other financial institutions.
+During the individual analysis, the Bank evaluates the entire loan portfolio exposure concentration and Hold to maturity financial instruments portfolio.